What Does a Marketing Video Production Cost?

 If the budget is known beforehand, then all the brainstorming energy will be spent on an idea that can be actually be executed and not be lost to the pie in the sky.

 At Gate5, the goal of each video is always our focus when creating and designing a video.
-No matter what the budget is, we’re going to make a video that speaks to your audience and looks great!
+No matter what the budget is, we’re going to make a video that speaks to your audience, solves a business problem and looks great!

 For more, visit our page on video pricing.